Canadiens' Gallagher suffers broken jaw | Sports-Games

 Montreal Canadiens forward Brendan Gallagher will miss the rest of the first-round series against the Philadelphia Flyers after being diagnosed with a broken jaw on Thursday.
 The Canadiens said Gallagher will require surgery that will cause him to leave the Toronto 'bubble.'

+Philadelphia's Matt Niskanen, who delivered the hit to Gallagher in Wednesday's contest, was suspended for one game by the NHL Department of Player Safety for cross-checking.
+The Department of Player Safety released a video of the hit and said it ruled that discipline was necessary due to the "force of the blow and the fact the original intent was to deliver a forceful stick foul to the upper body of an opponent."

 Gallagher underwent a CT scan on his jaw on Thursday afternoon, TSN's Pierre LeBrun reported.
-Gallagher, 28, was injured after being cross-checked near the chin by Philadelphia Flyers defenseman Matt Niskanen in the third period of Game 5 of their Eastern Conference first-round series on Wednesday in Toronto.
+Gallagher, 28, was injured after the cross-checked near the chin by Niskanen in the third period of Game 5 of their Eastern Conference first-round series on Wednesday in Toronto.

-Gallagher was bleeding from his mouth and reportedly suffered damage to his teeth following the hit by Niskanen, who was not whistled for a penalty.
-Niskanen was slated to have a hearing with the NHL Department of Player Safety on Thursday.
+Gallagher was bleeding from his mouth and reportedly lost some teeth following the hit by Niskanen, who was not whistled for a penalty.
 The Flyers hold a 3-2 edge in the series.

 Gallagher, who shared the team lead in goals (22) with Tomas Tatar in the regular season, scored for the first time in the playoffs in Montreal's 5-3 victory over Philadelphia on Wednesday.
 Niskanen, 33, has yet to record a point but sports a plus-2 rating in eight games this postseason.